MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/api-versions/latest-inference-preview.md

 ### runObject

-Represents an execution run on a threads.
+Represents an execution run on a thread.

 | Name | Type | Description | Required | Default |
 |------|------|-------------|----------|---------|